-Inside: How to build a better bedtime routine for your child that is proven to help kids go to sleep earlier, sleep longer, and have less nightly wake-ups.
+Inside: How to build a better bedtime routine for your child that is proven to help kids go to sleep earlier, sleep longer, and have fewer nightly wake-ups.

 Sleep is by far the number one issue for parents of young children.
 Children seem to never sleep, partly because children’s sleep cycles are so different from our own.

 There is a lot of research out there on sleep and most of it is messy and hard to understand.

 But the one consistent research finding is that having a bedtime routine not only helps make bedtime easier but also helps them sleep longer and better.